 Not only this, but both providers score well with reviewers online.
 POP are lauded on review site Feefo, getting 4.2 out of 5, while over half of Origin reviewers on Trustpilot scored them either excellent or great.
-Their respective customer service teams are lauded by several reviewers, so you can trust them to make your life easy on the cheap - something we’ve learnt to stop expecting when it comes to broadband.
+Their respective customer service teams are viewed in a positive light by several reviewers, so you can trust them to make your life easy on the cheap - something we’ve learnt to stop expecting when it comes to broadband.

 Here is a list of the home broadband providers in the UK for your convenience: